Advertising Art/Graphic Design Courses

 Modern Art and the Contemporary Image

-Graphic Design for the Web
+Advanced Graphic Design for the Internet

 Development and enhancement of design works for the professional career portfolio.
 Includes the development of a personal identity to be used on a letterhead, resume, and envelope.
 All major coursework, except ART 496, must be completed before enrolling.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ART410.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ART411.
 Corequisite(s): ART496.
 Spring Only.

 Development of an independent project, with faculty direction.
 Includes research, analysis, discussion, execution, and presentation of a final project within the discipline.
 Prior to scheduling this course, students must have completed all major course work except ART420 and one BGD/PHO elective must have been completed.
 3 Credits (2 Lecture - 3 Lab) Corequisite(s): ART420.
 Spring Only.